My period is late: is there any reason to be worried?

 More than 100 women with normal menstrual cycle lengths (between 21 and 35 days) took part in a large-scale study which showed interesting results: intracycle variability of greater than 7 days was observed in 42.5% of women!
-As you can see, one or a couple of days is not a problem
+As you can see, one or a couple of days is not a problem.

 Late period under 16

-For many teenagers, the first few years of menstruation involve irregular periods.
+The truth is, for many teenagers, the first few years of menstruation involve irregular periods.

 The body continually develops in this stage of life and a teen’s ovaries do not always release an egg monthly.
 This may result in periods as frequent as every two weeks or as far apart as three months.

 Having fluctuating periods for two years or less during adolescence with normal physical exam results probably indicates a normal irregularity.
 Teens' cycles start to regulate as their hormone levels stabilize, although some women will still have irregular cycles on an ongoing basis.